Schwarzer Lab · Research Focus

 Infection biology is also shaped by external factors such as oxygenation, temperature, paracrine signaling, local tissue microenvironments, sex, and age.
 We are particularly interested in how these contextual variables reshape immune regulation and viral behavior.

 We use transcriptomics and other high-dimensional discovery approaches to study viral infections under defined microenvironmental conditions.
-Seahorse assays, mass spectrometry, CRISPR technologies, and pharmacological tools help us identify metabolic dependencies and potential intervention points.
+Seahorse assays, mass spectrometry, CRISPR technologies, and pharmacological tools help us identify metabolic dependencies and determine how host context and microenvironment shape viral replication, immune regulation, and potential therapeutic or diagnostic opportunities.

 Emerging virus and orthohantavirus research